-30. An Annual General Meeting shall be held, in accordance with the provisions of Section 7 of the Charter, on such day in June of each year as the Council may appoint.
-Twenty persons present and having the right to vote shall form a quorum
+22. An Annual General Meeting shall be held, in accordance with the provisions of Section 7 of the Charter, on such day as the Council may appoint: this will normally be in June.
+Twenty persons present and having the right to vote shall form a quorum.

-31. Not less than twenty-one days Notice of the date time and place of the Annual General Meeting shall be sent to every Fellow resident in the United Kingdom and Northern Ireland at the last address of each Fellow communicated to the Society , together with a list of the Council’s recommendations for the members of Council for the next Session.
-Such list shall contain blank spaces for the insertion of other names by Fellows in place of those recommended should they so desire and shall be used as the ballot paper for voting for members of Council for the next Session, and may be sent or delivered to one of the Secretaries in advance of the meeting or handed to one of the scrutineers of the ballot at the meeting.
+24. Not less than twenty-one days Notice of the date time and place of the Annual General Meeting shall be sent to every Fellow resident in the United Kingdom at the last address of each Fellow communicated to the Society , together with a list of candidates for Council, including the Council’s recommendations for members of Council at the next Session.
+Candidates living abroad will be notified by email where possible.
+In the event of more than one candidate for a position on Council, statements from each candidate will be included with the notice of the AGM.
+Election of candidates at the AGM shall be by secret ballot.
+Votes from Fellows unable to attend the AGM should be received by one of the scrutineers the day before the AGM.

 - To receive from the Council the Report of the proceedings of the Society during the previous Session, including the Report of the Treasurer and the accounts for the previous calendar year and if the Meeting thinks fit to approve the same.

 - To determine such questions as may be raised relating to the affairs of the Society.

 - To elect the Officers and Council for the ensuing year.